 The most family-friendly adventure activity in Queenstown in December is riding the Luge!
 This gravity-pulled go-kart will have you racing down a track on the side of a mountain!
 The best part is that you control the speed, so if you’re nervous about it, just use the break and have a more controlled ride.
 But if you’re looking for a thrill, then let go of that break and you’ll fly (seriously, over the jumps you’ll get real air!)

 The Luge is located at the Skyline building up at the top of Bob’s Peak.
 This means you must either hike the Tiki Trail or ride the gondola to get there.
-If you choose to ride the gondola, consider buying a package deal with the gondola and luge included as you’ll get a discount this way.
+If you choose to ride the gondola, consider buying this package deal with the gondola and luge included as you’ll get a discount this way.
 Also, you need to buy at least two Luge rides, one is never enough and they make you go down the slow track on your first time.
 Round two is when you get to have all the fun!

 Similar but different to parasailing is paragliding!
 Instead of being pulled behind a boat, you’ll fly off the edge of a mountain!
 To me, paragliding is much more thrilling than parasailing and well worth doing in Queenstown in December.